Foula: Prehistory

 Foula was first inhabited as far back as 5,000 years ago.
 Between 2006 and 2008, the Bath & Camerton Archeological Society took several trips to Foula to study prehistoric standing stones.
 A particular sub-circular stone circle of interest was discovered in 2006 at Da Heights in the north of Foula.
-A further investigation launched in 2007 revealed that the sub-circular stone construction was man-made, elliptical in shape with the axis pointing towards the mid-winter solstice, built before 1000 BC.
+A further investigation launched in 2007 revealed that the sub-circular stone construction was man-made, elliptical in shape with its long axis pointing towards the mid-winter solstice, built before 1000 BC.

 15th to 19th centuries

 In 1490, the Ciske family's estates were divided and Vaila and Foula became the property of Alv Knutsson.
 However, the Ciskes were Norwegian, and as Scotland had annexed Shetland a few decades before, there were confusing and conflicting claims of ownership.

 In 1720, a smallpox epidemic struck the two hundred people living on Foula.
 Because the islanders were so isolated from the rest of the world, they had no immunity to smallpox, unlike most North European peoples at that time, and nine out of ten of the island's population died in the epidemic.

 Foula remained on the Julian calendar when the rest of the Kingdom of Great Britain adopted the Gregorian calendar in 1752.
 Foula adhered to the Julian calendar by keeping 1800 as a leap year, but it did not observe a leap year in 1900.
 As a result, Foula is now one day ahead of the Julian calendar and 12 days behind the Gregorian, observing Christmas Day on 6 January Gregorian and New Year on 13 January Gregorian.

 The writer and journalist John Sands lived on Foula and Papa Stour for a while during the late 19th century.
-He fought hard against the prevailing truck system and drew political cartoons lampooning its deficiencies.
+He opposed the prevailing truck system and drew political cartoons lampooning its deficiencies.
 In one, he drew Foula as a beautiful young woman being strangled by a boa-constrictor labelled 'landlordism' watched by other reptiles called 'missionary', 'laird' and 'truck'.

 The island was one of the last places where the Norn language was spoken (although it is claimed that Walter Sutherland of Skaw in Unst was the last speaker), and the local dialect is strongly influenced by Old Norse.
 In 1774 George Low, a young Scottish clergyman, visited Foula hoping to find remnants of oral literature in Norn, then nearing extinction.
 He found fragments of songs, ballads and romances, and from his best source, an old farmer called William Henry, the ballad now known as "Hildina".
 Henry was quite poorly acquainted with the language, so that, although he had as a child memorised all 35 stanzas of the ballad in the original Norn, he could give Low only a summary of its content rather than a translation.
 "Hildina" is the only extant poem in Norn.